 Volunteers are a vital resource in our organisation.
 They share their time and talents to enhance and support our work and help us to increase visitor access to the collections.
 In turn, York Museums Trust provides a wide range of volunteering opportunities and experiences.
 The dedication and commitment of our volunteers is extremely important to our continued operation.

 Our volunteers help us to offer a more inspiring experience to our visitors than we could otherwise achieve.
-To find out more about the latest volunteering activities, click here to download the latest issue of our volunteer newsletter, In The Loop.
+To find out more about the latest volunteering activities, please click here to download the latest issue of our volunteer newsletter In The Loop.

 Our volunteer programme consists of over 350 people from every walk of life.

 There are those who have lived locally for many years and those who are far from home.
 Volunteering can be a great way to build your skills and confidence, especially if you’re seeking experience of working with children and the general public or are interested in museums or education.
 You can also make new friends and meet like-minded people through a volunteer role.

 You don’t have to have specialist knowledge to volunteer; all you will need is an enthusiasm for the museums and their collections and a willingness to get stuck in!
 Read below to find out how you can volunteer at York Museums Trust.

 Please note: We are unable to accept volunteers under the age of 18.
 If you are under 18, and have a family member over the age of 18, this could be sibling, parent, grandparent, aunty, cousin etc, who may be interested in volunteering alongside you, we will accept applications as part of our family volunteering program.